 There are several problematic issues in the practice of corporate venturing, which explain why corporate venturing units often fail (Birkinshaw and Hill 2005).
 For example, it has been argued that mixing both corporate-trained people and people from the venture capital world is one of the key factors behind corporate venturing (Birkinshaw and Hill 2005; Ernst et al. 2005); however, many companies are not willing to have venture capitalists as 'intruders' in their business.
 This might constrain the development of high-potential new businesses.
 Another delicate issue is the appropriation of the rents from innovation: how are these distributed over the top-management, corporate venturing unit staff, and the employees that started the initiative?
 In addition, how and when will the new venture be integrated into the incubating organisation?
-If the venture is integrated too late, the venture has developed an identity and routines of its own, which constrain re-integration.
+If the venture is integrated too early, the innovation might die because of the parent's bureaucracy, while if it is integrated too late, the venture has developed an identity and routines of its own, which constrain re-integration.